evylang/evy/learn/README.md

 samples, but also Firebase and Firestore utilities for answer verification and progress tracking.
 However, frontend code is not included in this directory.

-The target structure of Evy learn materials is (inspired by https://khanacademy.org):
+The target structure of Evy learn materials is, inspired by [Khanacademy]:

     Course -> Unit -> Exercise -> Question